quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Explicit Congestion Notification {#congestion-ecn}

-If ECN {!RFC3168} has been verified to work for the current path QUIC will use the ECN Congestion Experienced (ECN-CE) IP packet marking as a signal of congestion as a complement to packet loss.
-This document specifies to use the classical ECN-CE response, i.e. the same response as for packet loss.
-However, there exist potential for future experimentation in using other response functions as discussed in {!RFC8311}.
+If a path has been verified to support ECN, QUIC treats a Congestion Experienced codepoint in the IP header as a signal of congestion.
+This document specifies a QUIC sender's simple response to a peer receiving packets with a Congestion Experienced codepoint.
+As discussed in {!RFC8311}, QUIC endpoints are permitted to experiment with other response functions.

-The ACK_ECN frame defined in {{QUIC-TRANSPORT}} does not provide information on which of the newly acknowledged packets that was marked with ECN-CE.
-Because newly received marks cause an ACK_ECN be sent immediately, is is assumed the congestion event starts at the highest newly acknowledged packet number.

 ## Slow Start

-QUIC begins every connection in slow start and exits slow start upon loss or reception of ECN-CE packet markings.
+QUIC begins every connection in slow start and exits slow start upon loss or an increase in the ECN-CE counter.
 QUIC re-enters slow start anytime the congestion window is less than sshthresh, which typically only occurs after an RTO.
 While in slow start, QUIC increases the congestion window by the number of acknowledged bytes when each ack is processed.

 ## Congestion Avoidance